frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 ## COMMAND IN THE CHAOS

 WITHIN THE HOUR, the screaming began to fade.
 The clash of steel that had echoed through the citadel grew sporadic, then stopped entirely.
 In the silence that followed, I heard new sounds rising from below.
 Footsteps.
-Voices calling orders across the courtyard.
+Voices carrying orders.

+Looking around, I saw that the tower itself hung like a stone fist thrust from the citadel’s outer wall.
+Two parapets bound it to the ramparts.
+One stretched east along the cliff’s edge.
+Another ran west where the wall curved back toward the courtyard.
+A third reached inward to kiss the inner wall.
+Below the eastern parapet there was nothing but air and appetite.
+A drop so clean and terrible that fog could drift below us.

-I moved to the arrow slit and looked down.
-Below, Fascino’s men were filtering in.
+I moved to an arrow slit for a better view.
+Below the western parapet lay the courtyard where Fascino’s men now filtered in.
 Thirty, perhaps.
 Maybe more.
 They spread themselves around the tower’s base and stopped.
 No ladders.
 No torches.
 They simply waited.

 “We’re trapped, aren’t we?”
 Sim’s voice came from beside me.
 Not a question, really.
 More like the acknowledgment of a truth we both already knew.